 PyGSTi is the name of (this) software, which implements the various parts of the GST protocol(s).
-It is written (almost) entirely in Python, and is released as an open-source software under the GPL license. "pyGSTi" stands for "python GST implementation".
+It is written (almost) entirely in Python, and is released as an open-source software under the Apache License Version 2.0. "pyGSTi" stands for "python GST implementation".

 Using pyGSTi, running GST is fairly simple.
-Single-qubit GST is demonstrated in full in the first tutorial, and 2-qubit GST (though very similar to 1-qubit GST) is separately demonstrated in this 2Q-GST example.
+Single-qubit GST is demonstrated in full in the GST overview tutorial, and 2-qubit GST (though very similar to 1-qubit GST) is separately demonstrated in this 2Q-GST example.
 The core GST algorithm is run by calling

 Constraint on the gates (and SPAM operations) in pyGSTi are imposed via the "parameterization" of

-GateSet essentially knows how to map some vector of (real-valued) "parameters" to a full set of gate matrices and SPAM vectors - and whether a given set of matrices & vectors can be reached depends on whether there exists a set of parameters that maps onto it.
-The parameterization used by a
+Model essentially knows how to map some vector of (real-valued) "parameters" to a full set of gate matrices and SPAM vectors - and whether a given set of matrices & vectors can be reached depends on whether there exists a set of parameters that maps onto it.
+The parameterization used by an

 set_all_parameterizations member function.
 To constrain gates and SPAM operations to be trace preserving, simply call

 Similar to the above question, you simply set the parameterization of your target